atlet99/gitlab-jira-hook/README.md

 ## 📋 Changelog

-See [CHANGELOG.md](CHANGELOG.md) for a full list of changes, fixes, and improvements in version 0.1.5, including:
+See [CHANGELOG.md](CHANGELOG.md) for a full list of changes, fixes, and improvements, including:
+- Comprehensive bidirectional synchronization system
+- Advanced OAuth 2.0 and JWT authentication support
+- Dynamic worker pool scaling with auto-detection
+- Advanced caching with multiple eviction strategies
+- Enhanced monitoring and observability features
-- Test suite stabilization and acceleration
+- Improved error recovery and resilience
-- Debug mode for webhook development
-- Performance monitoring improvements
+- Performance optimizations and security enhancements
-- Temporary skip of heavy performance test for CI
+- Comprehensive test suite and documentation